 ADMINISTRATIVE DETENTION: Administrative Detention is designed to correct inappropriate behavior that has escalated past the point of teacher intervention.
-Students assigned to A.D. will report for extended detention Tuesday or Thursday from 3:30 pm - 4:15 pm.
+Students assigned to A.D. will report for extended detention Tuesday, Wednesday, or Thursday from 3:30 pm - 4:15 pm at the discretion of the administrator.
 Students will be required to complete coursework and community service.
 Students are expected to bring appropriate learning materials with them to A.D.
 Failure to report will result in Administrative Referral.

-FRIDAY DETENTION: Friday detention will be held from 3:30 pm - 5:00 pm.
-Students will be required to complete coursework and community service.
+SAS: Supplemental Academic School will be held from 3:30 pm - 5:30 pm on Fridays OR from 9:00 am -11 am on Saturdays as assigned by the Administration.
+Students will be required to complete coursework and/or community service.